gerardng/mortgageCalculator/README.md

 Mortgage Calculator
 =====================

 An app created using the Ionic Framework and AngularJS for home owners and real estate agents.
+Available on Google Playstore!

 ![alt tag](https://github.com/gerardng/mortgageCalculator/blob/master/google-store-btn.png)